 The 30-year fixed home loan is the most popular mortgage financing option for a reason.
 Here are the primary advantages that attract borrowers to this particular product.

-No surprises: Adjustable-rate mortgage (ARM) loans have an interest rate that can change every year.
-This opens the door for potentially unpleasant surprises.
-Your loan can actually get more expensive over time.
-But that’s not the case with a fixed-rate mortgage loan.
 The advantage of using a “fixed” option is that the interest rate will stay the same for as long as you keep the loan.
 So there shouldn’t be any unpleasant surprises down the road.
-The rate you receive up front is the one you’ll keep for the full 30-year term.

 Potential Disadvantages to Consider

-The primary disadvantage of the 30-year fixed mortgage is that you’ll probably end up with a higher interest rate (compared to a loan with a shorter term, or an adjustable mortgage).
+If you use a 30-year fixed mortgage loan to buy a home, you’ll probably have a higher interest rate when compared to a shorter-term loan or an adjustable mortgage product.
 That’s the price you pay for the long-term stability mentioned earlier.
-On average, the mortgage rates assigned to 30-year loans tend to be higher than those with shorter terms.

-Another potential disadvantage of the 30-year fixed-rate mortgage is that you could end up paying interest over a longer period of time.
+Another disadvantage of the 30-year fixed-rate mortgage is that you could end up paying interest over a longer period of time.
 This will increase the total cost of your loan, when compared to a shorter-term mortgage like the 15-year fixed.

-As you can see, there is a trade-off here.
-Like all mortgage options, the 30-year fixed-rate loan has certain pros and cons to consider.
-Your monthly payments might be smaller, and they’ll probably never change.
+Your monthly payments might be smaller due to the longer term, and they’ll probably never change.
 But you could end up paying significantly more interest over the long term, especially if you keep the loan for many years.

 Brandon Cornett